 RELATED PARTY TRANSACTIONS

-All Related Party Transactions are placed before the Audit Committee for its priorapproval.
-There has been no materially significant Related Party Transactions during theyear under review having potential conflict with the interest of the Company.
-Necessarydisclosures required under the Accounting Standards (AS-18) have been made in the Note No. 38 of the Notes tothe Financial Statements for the year ended March 31 2017.
+There has been no materially significant Related Party Transactions during the yearunder review having potential conflict with the interest of the Company.
+Necessarydisclosures required under the Ind AS-24 have been made in the Note No. 38 of the Notes tothe Financial Statements for the year ended March 31 2017.

 EXTRACT OF ANNUAL RETURN

-An extract of Annual Return in Form No. MGT-9 as on March 31 2016 is annexed to thisBoard's Report and marked as Annexure I.
+The extract of Annual Return in the Form No. MGT-9 as on March 31 2017 is annexed tothis Board's Report and marked as Annexure I.

-The Statutory Auditors of your Company - M/s.
-S. R. Batliboi & Co.
-LLP CharteredAccountants retire at the ensuing Annual General Meeting of the Company and have giventheir consent for re-appointment.
-Your Company has received a certificate from themconfirming their eligibility to be re-appointed as Auditors of the Company in terms of theprovisions of Section 141 of the Companies Act 2013 and Rules framed thereunder.
-Theyhave also confirmed that they hold a valid certificate issued by the Peer Review Board ofthe Institute of Chartered Accountan ts of India as required under the provisions ofRegulation 33 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations2015.
-The proposal for their re-appointment has been included in the Notice convening theEighty Third Annual General Meeting of the Members of the Company.
+Your Company has received a certificate from M/s.
+BSR & Co.
+LLP CharteredAccountants confirming their eligibility to be appointed as Auditors of the Company interms of the provisions of Section 141 of the Companies Act 2013 and Rules framedthereunder.
+They have also confirmed that they hold a valid certificate issued by the PeerReview Board of the Institute of Chartered Accountants of India (ICAI) as required underthe provisions of Regulation 33 of the Listing Regulations.
+The proposal for theirappointment has been included in the Notice convening the 84th AGM forobtaining approval of the Members of the Company.

-ii) Secretarial Auditor
+(ii) Secretarial Auditor

-In terms of the provisions of Section 204 of the Companies Act 2013 read with Rule 9of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 aSecretarial Audit Report in the prescribed format obtained from a Company Secretary inpractice is required to be annexed to the Board's Report.
-In view thereof your Board atits Meeting held on February 10 2016 re-appointed M/s.
-P Sarawagi & AssociatesCompany Secretaries 27 Brabourne Road Kolkata - 700001 as the Secretarial Auditors ofyour Company to conduct the Secretarial Audit and to submit Secretarial Audit Reportthereon for the financial year ended March 31 2016.
-The Secretarial Audit Report in FormNo.
-MR-3 is annexed to this Board's Report and marked as Annexure II.
+In terms of the provisions of Section 204 of the Companies Act 2013 read with Rule 9of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 yourBoard at its meeting held on February 9 2017 appointed M/s.
+P Sarawagi & AssociatesCompany Secretaries 27 Brabourne Road Kolkata - 700001 as the Secretarial Auditorsofthe Company to conduct the Secretarial Audit forthe financial year ended March 31 2017and to submit Secretarial Audit Report in Form No. MR-3.

-There is no qualification reservation or adverse remark made by the Statutory Auditorsin their Auditors Report to the Financial Statements or by the Secretarial Auditorin its Secretarial Audit Report for the financial year ended March 312016.
+There is no qualification reservation or adverse remark made by the Auditors in theirAuditors' Reports to the Financial Statements (Standalone and Consolidated) or by theSecretarial Auditor in their Secretarial Audit Report for the financial year ended March31 2017.